Funassyi: History

-On March 5, 2015, Funassyi held a press conference for the overseas media at the Foreign Correspondents' Club of Japan.
+On March 5, 2015, a Funassyi press conference for the overseas media at the Foreign Correspondents' Club of Japan.

-On March 6, 2015, Funassyi opened her flagship store, Funassyiland, in the Lalaport Tokyo Bay shopping center in her hometown, Funabashi.
+On March 6, 2015, the flagship store "Funassyiland" was opened in the Lalaport Tokyo Bay shopping center in the town Funassyi is said to be from, Funabashi.
 A 2nd Funassyiland store opened in Umeda, Osaka in July 2015, and a 3rd store named Funassyiland Select opened in December 2015 in Harajuku, Tokyo inside the Kiddy Land store.
 A 4th store opened in April 2016 in Nagoya.
 An online Funassyiland store opened in November 2015.

-From March to September 2015, an animated version of Funassyi starred in her own short-anime series, "Funassyi's Funafunafu Days" (「ふなっしーのふなふなふな日和」), which aired every weekday during the Sukkiri! morning news and variety show on Nippon TV.
+From March to September 2015, an animated version of Funassyi was featured in its own short-anime series, "Funassyi's Funafunafu Days" (「ふなっしーのふなふなふな日和」), which aired every weekday during the Sukkiri! morning news and variety show on Nippon TV.
 The series has been released on DVD.

-On January 7, 2016, a life-action 2 hour drama starring Funassyi titled "Detective Funassyi" (「ふなっしー探偵」) aired on Fuji TV.
+On January 7, 2016, a live-action 2-hour drama starring Funassyi titled "Detective Funassyi" (「ふなっしー探偵」) aired on Fuji TV.

 On August 23, 2016, Funassyi headlined a concert called Nassyi Fes at Budokan in Tokyo, drawing 12,000 fans.
 Nassyi Fes was also held on the 29th of the same month at Osaka-jō Hall in Osaka.

 Offshoot characters and imitations

-Funassyi's "brother" Funagoro (ふなごろー, Funagorō), was introduced on October 15, 2014.
-Funagoro is the 56th brother of Funassyi ("Goro" is both a masculine given name, and a possible number pun reading of the number 56 in Japanese).
+Funassyi's in-character "brother" Funagoro (ふなごろー, Funagorō), was introduced on October 15, 2014.
+Funagoro is the 56th brother of Funassyi ("Goro" is both a masculine given name and a possible number pun reading of the number 56 in Japanese).
 Funagoro is half-pear, half-caterpillar.
 The major difference between Funagoro and Funassyi is that Funagoro has a caterpillar tail that squirts silk thread.
-When Funagoro speaks, it usually ends the sentences with "nappi" (なっぴー).
+When Funagoro speaks, he usually ends the sentences with "nappi" (なっぴー).

 Funassyi appears on the Tamagotchi 4U officially released by Bandai as a promotional touch spot character named "Funassyitchi".
 Along with the character, the package also includes a golden pear and an electric guitar.

 A number of characters "inspired" by Funassyi, some sanctioned and some not, have appeared in the past.
 Sanctioned characters include Funyassyi, created to promote the Shironeko Project game, and Akanassyi, a red version of the usual yellow Funassyi character that was created to promote a Gundam movie in 2015.

-As of 2016, Funagoro and Funyassyi appear frequently at Funassyiland stores and other events, with or without Funassyi.
+As of 2016, the characters Funagoro and Funyassyi appear frequently at Funassyiland stores and other events, with or without Funassyi.

 Speculation regarding income and revenue generated by the character

-There has been frequent speculation in the Japanese media regarding Funassyi's personal income, as well as the revenue he helps to generate for the city of Funabashi and Chiba prefecture.
-However, due to his unofficial status, they're a private enterprise and is not required to disclose any such figures.
-Funassyi has given various off-the-cuff answers to the question of how much he earns over the years, ranging from "274 yen per hour" to "1000 pears per hour".
+There has been frequent speculation in the Japanese media regarding the personal income of Funassyi's creator, as well as the revenue he helps to generate for the city of Funabashi and Chiba prefecture.
+However, due to Funassyi's unofficial mascot status, its creator is not required to disclose any such figures.
+When asked in-character, Funassyi has given various off-the-cuff answers to the question of how much it earns over the years, ranging from "274 yen per hour" to "1000 pears per hour".